 The Future Firefighter Podcast

 This is a profession where you have to make the commitment to becoming a lifelong learner.
-The fire academy is over, and now you have found yourself in the Jumpseat.
+The fire academy is over and now you have found yourself in the Jumpseat.
 Congratulations, you have arrived; however, the learning doesn't stop at the completion of the recruit academy!
 The learning has just begun with the start of the probationary period.
 The main difference between the academy and the job is that you now have to distance yourself from the textbooks.
-The classroom is extremely important, and now you have to take what you learned within those four walls, and apply it to the street.
+The classroom is extremely important and now you have to take what you learned within those four walls and apply it to the street.

-It takes a perfect balance of education, certifications, time-in-grade as well as experience, to become a seasoned firefighter.
-The task book is the initial phase of the learning process in order to go from a recruit firefighter to an entry-level firefighter and beyond.
+Becoming a seasoned firefighter takes a perfect balance of education, certifications, time-in-grade and experience.
+The task book is the initial phase of the learning process from a recruit firefighter to an entry-level firefighter and beyond.
 It takes many years to receive the experience needed to be successful in this profession.
-The learning never ends if you want to be the best of the best.
+Learning never ends if you want to be the best of the best.
 Be humble; keep your nose in the textbooks and your physical presence on the training grounds.
 The only way to successfully pass the probationary period is to learn about the job.
 This is the opportunity to ask questions from the instructor cadre.
-Take the initiative, and train like your life depends on it because in this profession it does.
+Take the initiative and train like your life depends on it because in this profession, it does.

 Take charge of your own learning.
 No one will learn for you or teach you what he or she knows or has experienced.
 Hold yourself accountable and follow the course of the recruit task book.
 There will be deadlines that must be completed on a timely basis.
 Learn to prioritize and execute accordingly.
 You are in control of your own destiny.
 Don't expect to have a senior member or an officer sign you off or "pencil whip" the task book process.
 Don't settle for the easy or mediocre way of completing the task book.
 Be a professional and strive to do the best in every aspect of this profession!